-One of the brightest representatives of the Russian violin school, Sergei Dogadin is establishing a career as soloist and chamber musician that takes him across Russia and the world.
+One of the brightest representatives of the Russian violin school, Sergei Dogadin is establishing a strong international career as soloist and chamber musician with his captivating performances.

-In Russia, Dogadin has performed with all the major orchestras, and in addition to his growing association with The Mariinsky Orchestra and Valery Gergiev, he continues to develop his relationship with St Petersburg Philharmonic Orchestra and Yuri Temirkanov.
-He toured the UK with them in 2019 under the baton of Vassily Sinaisky, and in 2019/20 he returns to work with the orchestra for a number of projects, including the opening of the Rostropovich Festival in Moscow and a tour of Asia in spring 2020.
-Later in the year, he appears at prestigious German festivals Kissinger Sommer and Rheingau Musik with the State Symphony Orchestra of the Republic of Tatarstan and Alexander Sladkovsky.
+He has recently worked with Tonkunstler-Orchester/Fabien Gabel at the 2020 Grafenegg Festival, Shanghai Symphony Orchestra/Manfred Honeck, NDR Radiophilharmonie Hannover with both Andrew Manze and Robert Trevino, and the West Australian Symphony Orchestra under Nicholas Carter.
+In Russia, Dogadin has performed with all the major orchestras, and in addition to performances The Mariinsky Orchestra and Valery Gergiev, he continues to develop his relationship with St Petersburg Philharmonic Orchestra and Yuri Temirkanov.
+He toured the UK with them in 2019 under the baton of Vassily Sinaisky, and in 2019/20 worked with the Orchestra for a number of projects, including the opening of the Rostropovich Festival in Moscow.

-An active and passionate chamber musician, in 2019/20 Dogadin appears at the Philharmonie in Munich as part of MPHIL360° Festival, Sociedad Filarmónica de Bilbao and Arts Square Festival in St Petersburg, to mention a few highlights.
-He regularly performs with internationally renowned musicians such as Daniil Trifonov, Narek Hakhnazaryan, Denis Matsuev, David Geringas, Elisabeth Leonskaja, Alexander Knyazev, Maxim Rysanov and Alexei Ogrintchouk.
+An active and passionate chamber musician, in 2020/21 Dogadin appears, amongst others, at the Theatre de Champs Elysees in Paris and at the St Petersburg Philharmonic Hall with Evgeny Sinaisky and regularly performs with internationally renowned musicians such as Daniil Trifonov, Narek Hakhnazaryan, Denis Matsuev, David Geringas, Elisabeth Leonskaya, Alexander Knyazev, Maxim Rysanov and Alexei Ogrintchouk.
+Other competition successes include the Singapore International Violin Competition (2018), IX Joseph Joachim International Violin Competition in Hannover (2015).

 “In Mozart’s K216 he […] showed a winning lightness of touch: he floated; he had a nice way with sotto voce.
 There were exquisite sections in the second movement, and the finale was poised and charming.”